-In order to graduate and participate in Commencement exercises, an Application for Degree is to be filed with the Office of the Registrar no later than the last day of registration for the final semester in which students will be completing their degree requirements at Urshan.
+In order to graduate and participate in the spring Commencement exercises, an Application for Degree is to be filed with the Office of the Registrar no later than October 30th of the prior fall semester.

 Catalog Requirement

 Students are to meet graduation requirements from the catalog that is in effect at the time of their initial enrollment at Urshan.
 Students wishing to change to a more recent catalog may do so, provided they are enrolled when the catalog is in effect and they submit a written request to do so to the registrar.
 Students who have not maintained continuous enrollment must meet the graduation requirements from the catalog in effect at the time they reenroll.
 Students who wish to withdraw from the current semester or who do not wish to attend a future semester may remain enrolled by obtaining an approved Leave of Absence from the Office of the Dean of Students.
 The LOA may not extend beyond one academic year.